Workplace Utilization and Occupancy Sensors –

 Depending on your company’s needs, you might be looking into onboarding several office floors, and locations and even scaling your solution globally.
 When the number of connected devices grows, your IoT partner needs to be prepared to scale your workplace occupancy solution from hundreds to thousands of sensor devices with ease.

-Workplace occupancy monitoring and sensors will always raise questions about security and GDPR compliance in your company.
-As mentioned before, most workplace occupancy sensors provide anonymous occupancy and visitor data, meaning they simply show e.g., if a desk is used or not, not who is using it.
-In a similar way, visitor counters that are not based on camera technology simply count the number of people passing by without identifying any persons passing by.
+Workplace occupancy monitoring and sensors will always raise questions about security and GDPR compliance in the company, especially before the deployment.
+The majority of available workplace occupancy sensors on the market provide anonymous occupancy and people counting data, meaning they simply show if a desk was in use, not who was using it.
+In a similar way, visitor counters simply count the number of people passing by without identifying the persons.
+However, this does not always apply on the camera-based sensor for monitoring occupancy and people count, so considering the technology used in the sensor would be important.

-You have your occupancy sensors in place – what´s next?
+Occupancy sensors are in place – what is next?

 Workplace occupancy analytics and optimization are, of course, extremely important.
 When you know how and when your spaces are used, you can make significant savings on office expenses.
 In addition to cutting costs, better-planned and optimized office space can increase employee satisfaction and reduce absenteeism.